 Plus it's a good show, which you probably know by now since we've been talking about it so much.

 Hold up, you cool Japanese learner, you.
 Have you discovered any new Japanese learning resources that you'd like to share with the world?
 Well, tell them to us and we'll tell the world for you.
-Drop us a line on Facebook, Twitter (@tofugu), or old fashioned email at firstname.lastname@example.org.
+Drop us a line on Twitter (@tofugu) or via an old-fashioned email at firstname.lastname@example.org.
 We may add your contribution to next month's list of resources (and give you some Internet high-fives as thanks). 🙌

 Anyway, that's all for this month.
 See you in 30-ish days! またね～！